letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

 If Fourier extracts a wave into a sum of sine and cosine waves, Wavelet generalize that into a family of mother function.
 In this project, we choose TODO: family, because of its fast computation, allow for quick experimentation.

+## 3.3.
+Deriving Features from the Frequency Domain

+With the above two transformations, we convert the EEG data of each channel into the frequency domain, we proceed to extract relevant features for each channel.
+These features include statistical descriptors such as descriptive statistics, band power, relative power, peak frequencies, spectral entropy, skewness, and kurtosis, which are derived from the Fast Fourier Transform (FFT).
+Specifically, band power provides insights into the energy distribution across different frequency bands, while relative power normalizes this energy in relation to the total signal.
+Peak frequencies highlight dominant oscillatory patterns, and spectral entropy quantifies the complexity or randomness of the signal.
+Skewness and kurtosis offer additional statistical measures that describe the asymmetry and the 'tailedness' of the frequency distribution, respectively.

+For the wavelet transform, we extract features such as detail energies and relative energies, all computed from it's coefficients.
+The wavelet transform is particularly suited for analyzing non-stationary signals, as it allows for time-frequency localization.
+By selecting an appropriate wavelet (e.g., Daubechies 4, or 'db4'), we can capture both the high-frequency transients and low-frequency components of the EEG signal at different scales, providing a more detailed analysis compared to FFT alone.

+As suggested by the author, the following channels are considered to be particularly useful for analysis: 'ED_F7', 'ED_F3', 'ED_P7', 'ED_O1', 'ED_O2', 'ED_P8', and 'ED_AF4'.
+To simplify the model and reduce computational complexity, feature extraction is applied exclusively to these selected channels.

+### 3.3.1.
+Descriptive Statistics

 # 4. Modeling

 ## Basic Models